cagarweyne/html-css-files/2_first-web-page.md

     <h1>Understanding HTML</h1>

     <p>HTML <br /> is the building blocks of web pages
-    It specifies the structure of documents.</p>
+    it specifies the structure of documents.</p>

 <p>HTML plays an important part in web documents along with Cascading Style Sheets.</p>